Notable Charts

 Nonfinancial Market Capitalization to Gross Value-Added (MarketCap/GVA)

 The chart below shows our most reliable valuation measure, based on its correlation with actual subsequent S&P 500 total returns in market cycles across history: the ratio of U.S. nonfinancial market capitalization to gross value-added (MarketCap/GVA).
 This measure, introduced by Dr. Hussman in 2015, basically operates as an economy-wide, apples-to-apples price-to-revenue ratio.
-At the January 2022 market peak, our most reliable equity market valuation measures exceeded their 1929 and 2000 extremes.
+In October 2025, our most reliable equity market valuation measures reached the highest extreme in the history of the U.S. financial markets.

 Click the chart to enlarge.